CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 Note that you should use the correct IP and port in your configuration.
 The code block above shows the default Angular port for demonstration purposes.

-## Using Capacitor Plugins
+## Using React Native Plugins

-Let's take a look at how to use a Capacitor plugin in action, which we've mentioned a few times before.
+Let's take a look at how to use a React Native plugin in action, which we've mentioned a few times before.
 To do this, we can install a fairly simple plugin by running:

 ```shell
 npm i @capacitor/share